arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 ### Possible solution: Part 2

-Next, since we need to look at each student's grade and assign a letter grade based on that, we need to loop through the items in `final_scores_dict`.
+Next, since we need to look at each student's final score and assign a letter grade based on it, we'll want to loop through the items in `final_scores_dict`.
 We can use a `for` loop for this.
 To make sure we are looping through the dictionary correctly, we can add a `print()` statement at the end that will display each item in turn (we can remove this line of code later, once we don't need it anymore).

 @sage
 <div class="python">